pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`sprite_bullets_random`

-This code shows a simple game where enemies shoot bullets at random intervals.
-The player can move their ship horizontally using the mouse.
-The enemies appear at the top left and top right corners of the screen.
-Enemies shoot bullets downwards randomly.
-Bullets are removed when they go off-screen.
+This example demonstrates how to create enemies that shoot bullets at random intervals in a game using the Arcade library.
+The code sets up enemy sprites positioned in the top-left and top-right corners of the screen.
+By looping through each enemy, the program randomly selects a 1 in 200 chance (adjusted based on delta time) for the enemy to shoot a bullet downwards.
+If the random selection triggers, a bullet sprite is created and added to the bullet list with specific properties to make it move.
+The bullets are updated each frame, and if they move off-screen, they are removed from the list.
+This concept showcases how to implement random behavior for enemy actions in a game.

 sprite_change_coins.py
 ----------------------